Table of Contents

 Three key factors seem to underlie endurance performance: VO2 max, running economy, and lactate threshold.(Alvero-Cruz, 2020)

-When we start doing a cardiovascular session (“cardio”) initially we use our anaerobic energy production pathways as described in Lesson 2.
-However, if we perform cardio for several minutes to >1 hour, aerobic energy production plays a much larger role.
-This requires oxygen to generate energy, and our VO2 max is the maximum amount of oxygen we can utilize in any given period of time.
+When you start doing a cardiovascular session (“cardio”) initially you use your anaerobic energy production pathways as described in Lesson 2.
+However, if you perform cardio for several minutes to >1 hour, aerobic energy production plays a much larger role.
+This requires oxygen to generate energy, and your VO2 max is the maximum amount of oxygen you can utilize in any given period of time.
 This is frequently divided by one’s body weight to standardize values.
 VO2 max was discussed in Lesson 2 in more detail, but in summary many people consider it the best marker of cardiorespiratory fitness.
 Many aspects of physiology contribute to VO2 max (ie, cardiac output and red blood cell number), and people with a higher VO2 max generally (though not always) perform better in endurance events.(Valenzuela, 2020)

-Individuals with similar VO2 maxes may perform differently in endurance events, and endurance performance can improve without an increase in VO2 max.(Kramer, 2020) While multiple factors contribute to this one of the major ones generally considered is running economy.(O Sullivan, 2019) Running economy describes the oxygen uptake required at a given submaximal velocity.
+Individuals with similar VO2 maxes may perform differently in endurance events, and endurance performance can improve without an increase in VO2 max.(Kramer, 2020) While multiple factors contribute to this, one of the major ones that is generally considered is running economy.(O Sullivan, 2019) Running economy describes the oxygen uptake required at a given submaximal velocity.
 When your running economy improves you will need less oxygen and thus use less energy to perform at a specific submaximal pace regardless of your individual VO2 max.

-Thus, if person A & B have a similar VO2 max but person A has a better running economy we can expect person A to perform better than person B. The concept of running economy applies to non-running endurance activities as well.
-Various factors contribute to running economy, such as movement efficiency (ie, running in a straight line without incorporating horizontal motion, another example would be increased connective tissue stiffness in the foot/ankle to help prevent excessive energy loss into the ground with each foot strike).
+Thus, if person A & B have a similar VO2 max but person A has a better running economy you can expect person A to perform better than person B. The concept of running economy applies to non-running endurance activities as well.
+Various factors contribute to running economy, such as movement efficiency (ie, running in a straight line without incorporating horizontal motion).
+Another example would be if person A has increased connective tissue stiffness in the foot/ankle to help prevent excessive energy loss into the ground with each foot strike.